 How to get a Strong Core | Top 6 Core Workouts to Get Fit

-How to Build a Strong Core, The Best Six Core Workouts to Get Fit
+How to Build Strong Core Muscles, The Best Six Core Workouts to Get Fit

 Its also important to see the benefits of a strong core, its not all about having a six patch or washboard stomach.

-A six-pack may look great on the surface, but in order to have a strong core, you need to focus on more than just the abs.
-The obliques (muscles at the sides of the abs), lower back, and glutes all work together to form a kind of corset around the midsection, keeping the body stable and strong while working out.
+A six-pack may look great on the surface, but in order to have strong core muscles, you need to focus on more than just the abs.
+The obliques (muscles at the sides of the abs), lower back, and glutes all work together to form a kind of corset around the midsection, keeping the body stable creating a strong core while working out.

 What are the Benefits of a strong core?

-The core is the foundation of your body.
+The core and supporting core muscles are the foundation of your body.
 It is the base of all movement and stability.
 A strong core can help you to improve your posture, reduce back pain, prevent injuries, and increase your athletic performance.

 A strong core also helps to improve other areas of your fitness as well such as gaining muscle mass or losing weight, and strengthening your core will help to build a better foundation for more complicated exercises like squats and deadlifts.

 What muscles make up your Core?

 The rectus abdominis is the core muscle that makes up the six-pack on your abdomen.
 It’s a long, flat muscle that runs down the center of your stomach and along both sides of your spine.